kylaknauber/Portfolio/README.md

 ## React used in combination with Vite

-To run this application, clone this repository to a desired directory.
-Then, navigate to the repository directory, the one includes the "src" folder, and run the command "npm install" for node modules.
-Finally, run the command "npm run dev" to start the application.
+To run this application, first make sure that Node.js installed on your local machine, with a version of 22.17.0 or later.
+Next, navigate to a directory in which you want to contain this repository, then clone this repository.
+Navigate to the repository directory and make sure you can see the "src" folder, but are NOT INSIDE the "src" folder.
+Run the command "npm install" to install Node Modules, then run the command "npm run dev" to start the application.

-##### Creator: Kyla Knauber
+#### Creator: Kyla Knauber